juggernaut/juggernaut.github.io/_posts/2017-11-02-rust-builder-pattern.markdown

     to: &'a str,
     url: &'a str,
     fallback_url: Option<&'a str>,
     status_callback: Option<&'a str>,
     ...
 }
 {% endhighlight %}

 This struct has a large number of fields, and as such forcing the application programmer to populate the entire struct consisting of mostly `None` values is unergonomic.
-Rust does not (yet) have default values for struct fields or default function arguments, although they have been proposed. #Note about default trait# A nice way to solve this is to use [the builder](https://en.wikipedia.org/wiki/Builder_pattern) pattern:
+Rust does not (yet) have default values for struct fields or default function arguments, although they have been [proposed](https://github.com/rust-lang/rfcs/pull/257) [^2].
+A nice way to solve this is to use
+[the builder](https://en.wikipedia.org/wiki/Builder_pattern) pattern:

 {% highlight rust %}